premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 <blockquote>

-A field which is unique for each and every record in a table is called primary key.
+A field which is unique for each and every record in a table is called `primary key`.

 </blockquote>